NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids_comp.md

 Once the APPLgrid and/or FastNLO tables have been generated, they must be stored in
 ```
-applgirds
+applgrids
 ```
-where a folder that matches the name of the dataset used in the `buildmaster` implementation.
-Each folder contains a specific README file with the summary information about the grid origin and usage.
+in a folder that matches the name of the dataset used in the `buildmaster` implementation.
+Each folder contains a specific README file with the summary information about the grid's origin and usage.